Zénobe Théophile Gramme (Jehay-Bodegnée, 4 April 1826 – Bois-Colombes, 20 January 1901) was a Belgian electrical engineer.

 The extra thick coin measures 70 by 45 MM in size .

-The front and back are a 3D cast zinc alloy with all 3 sides polished and with antique copper plating.
+The front and back are a 3D cast zinc alloy with all 3 sides polished and with black nickel plating.

 The coin comes in a black velvet pouch!

-The antique copper plating is a limited edition – 100.
+The black nickel plating is an extra extra extra limited edition – 10.

 The tracking codes have the BE prefix.